iman2693/imankianian.github.io/_pages/education.md

 [Download full transcript](https://imankianian.ir/resources/Master's Transcript.pdf)

 <h3>Thesis: Brain Age Estimation Using deep neural networks and MR images</h3>
 <p style="text-align:justify;">Research in brain age estimation is crucial for a multitude of reasons, encompassing early detection of neurological disorders like Alzheimer's and Parkinson's, the advancement of aging-related research, and personalized healthcare.
-In this thesis some advanced approaches such as relational learning are taken and the results have been reported. </p>
+In this thesis some advanced approaches such as relational learning are taken and the results have been reported.
+However, working on models for the prediction of ages is not finished.
+I will continue to achieve better results in the following months. </p>

 ------------------------